aistairc/VirtualHome2KG/README.md

 Egami, S., Nishimura, S., Fukuda, K.: VirtualHome2KG: Constructing and Augmenting Knowledge Graphs of Daily Activities Using Virtual Space.
 Proceedings of the ISWC 2021 Posters & Demonstrations and Industry Tracks co-located with 20th International Semantic Web Conference. pp.??-??
 (2021) (to appear)
 ```
 @inproceedings{egamiICTAI2021,
-   title     = "A Framework for Constructing and Augmenting Knowledge Graph Using Virtual Space: Toward Analysis of Daily Activities ",
+   title     = "A Framework for Constructing and Augmenting Knowledge Graphs using Virtual Space: Towards Analysis of Daily Activities ",
    author    = "Shusaku Egami and Satoshi Nishimura and Ken Fukuda",
    booktitle   = "Proceedings of the 33rd IEEE International Conference on Tools with Artificial Intelligence (ICTAI)",
    pages     = "??--??",